Campus Hearing Board FAQ

 The proceedings, the identity of those involved, all files, testimony and findings are private and will generally be disclosed only with your permission.
 However, University officials will be given information on a “need-to-know” basis.

-Suspensions and expulsions are noted on your transcript.
+Suspensions and expulsions are notated on your transcript.

 Yes.
-An appeal must be submitted, in writing, within seven (7) business days of the distribution of the outcome letter to firstname.lastname@example.org to the Appellate Board.
+An appeal must be submitted, in writing, within seven (7) business days of the distribution of the outcome letter to email@example.com to the Appeals Panel.

 Appeals will only considered for:

 - Procedural error that will change the outcome of the hearing.

 - Evaluation of evidence not presented at the original hearing.